Skip to main content

 Milk

 This one is controversial.
 Milk has its share of nutritional benefits, but the AAD cites multiple studies that show that people who consume cow’s milk are more likely to have acne.
 Speak to a doctor or dietician before cutting this from your diet.
-You may be able to get the vital nutrients elsewhere.
+You can get the vital nutrients elsewhere.

 Pepperoni pizza